riteshsingh1/DevSetup/readme.md

 ## Features
+### *ON DEVEOPMENT ENVIRONMENT*
-THIS WILL INSTALL AND CONFIGURE FOLLOWING THINGS -
+THIS WILL INSTALL AND CONFIGURE FOLLOWING THINGS ON DEVELOPEMENT ENVIRONMENT -
 - PHP 7.1
 - NGINX
 - MYSQL 5.7